-jylani is Coordinator and Manager of iBme’s August 2019 Teens of Color Retreat, where she will also lead workshops.
-We asked her to speak about the Teens of Color Retreat, who it’s for, why it matters, and her vision of what the teens will experience.
+Jylani coordinated and managed and led workshops in iBme’s 2019 Teens of Color Retreats.
+We asked her to speak about the retreats, who they are for, why they matter, and her vision of what the teens will experience.

 Why a Retreat for Teens of Color?